-Every insurance company has a cancellation policy that you need to follow exactly such as confirming your policy coverage end dates are correct so that you don’t have a gap in health coverage.
+Every health insurance company has a cancellation process that you must follow, such as confirming your policy end dates are correct so that you don’t have a gap in health coverage.

 3. Ask about a premium refund and check your bank statements